Chaitra6/Chaitra6/README.md

 ### Hi there, I'm Chaitra 👋

->A Full Stack Developer 🚀 from India, currently, I'm a working on Full Stack CapStone Projects in FACEPrep.
-Beside's programming, I'm a foodie, love to read novels and my favorite genres are thriller and Science fiction.
+>A Full Stack Developer 🚀 from India, currently, I'm a working on CapStone Projects in FACEPrep.
+Beside's programming, I'm a foodie, love to read novels and my favorite genres are Thriller and Science fiction.

 Here are some ideas to get you started: